pydata/patsy/doc/library-developers.rst

-Using Charlton in your library
+Using Patsy in your library
 ==============================

-.. currentmodule:: charlton
+.. currentmodule:: patsy

-Our goal is to make Charlton the de facto standard for describing models in Python, regardless of the underlying package in use -- just as formulas are the standard interface to all R packages.
-Therefore we've tried to make it as easy as possible for you to build Charlton support into your libraries.
+Our goal is to make Patsy the de facto standard for describing models in Python, regardless of the underlying package in use -- just as formulas are the standard interface to all R packages.
+Therefore we've tried to make it as easy as possible for you to build Patsy support into your libraries.

-Charlton is a good houseguest:
+Patsy is a good houseguest:

 * Pure Python, no compilation necessary.
 * Exhaustive tests (>98% statement coverage at time of writing) and